felipunky/THR34D5PluginGrasshopper/README.md

 Plugin for retrieving and visualizing data from the NCEP

 # Install:
 1.)
-Download the files as a zip to your computer, unzip it.
+Download the files in this repository as a zip to your computer, unzip it.

 2.)
-Select all the files that end with a dll and copy them.
+Select all the unzipped files that end with a .dll and copy them.

 3.)
 Go to the location where Rhino.exe is, it should be on C:\Program Files\Rhinoceros 5.0 (64-bit)\System